ajchenx/rps-server/configs/README.md

         }
     }

+Routes that are not specified in `routes.json` will be shown the 404 error page.

 ## Assets
 A controller can specify the assets that it wants to load via an `assets` object.
 The `assets` object has three valid types of assets to load: [`css`, `js`, `blob`].
 Each type is an array of files to load.
 The file is an object that has a `location` and `value`, which represent the location to place the file (`top` or `bottom`) and file name respectively.